-From March through November, for and the additional fee, you can take Creek Excursion Boat Rides.
-This experience includes an interpreter who talks about the tidal creeks, surrounding land and history of the colonial rice plantations that once made up Brookgreen Gardens.
+From March through November, for an additional fee, you can take Creek Excursion Boat Rides.
+This experience includes an interpreter who talks about the tidal creeks, surrounding land, and history of the colonial rice plantations that once made up Brookgreen Gardens.
 Chances are you will see alligators basking in the sun.

 How many sculptures are displayed in Brookgreen Gardens

 With some 2,000 sculptures by 425 artists, the Brookgreen Gardens collection represents the largest and most comprehensive American figurative sculpture collection in the United States.
 The gardens are true heaven for art lovers.